Exposure Response Plan for the Laboratory Handling of S. pneumoniae

 After an Exposure Incident Occurs: Medical Evaluation and Follow-up:

-Following immediate post exposure actions, contact the TMC Employee Health Clinic (Boston), TCSVM Occupational Medical Clinic (Grafton) or the Mt.
+Following immediate post exposure actions, contact the Tufts MC Employee Health Clinic (Boston), TCSVM Occupational Medical Clinic (Grafton) or the Mt.
 Auburn Occupational Health Services (Medford) and arrange for medical evaluation, diagnosis and treatment if needed.

 During this medical evaluation, the exposed individual may be asked to provide a blood sample, may be educated on the signs or symptoms of pneumonia, and instructed to watch for the development of these signs and symptoms.